tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

   <details>
    <summary>Gilden Mug (Inn)</summary>

    The Gilden Mug is one of two Inn in Duskhaven. **Xavier Longoar** is the owner, a middle-aged man, bald head and a silvery greying beard.
 Although not in his prime anymore he appears to be muscular.
 The Inn is nothing fancy at all, the interior is winding and despite it being not a large tavern, you can almost not make out the end of the floor.
 It has two stories with bedrooms at the first floor and the bar area at the ground floor.
+Rooms are a Silver a piece.

   </details>